 Do Babies Accept Pacifiers When They are Hungry?

-And so if your baby keeps spitting out his pacifier it could be that he desires food and it behooves on you as his parent to meet that need.
+And so if your baby keeps spitting out his pacifier and crying it could be that he desires food and it behooves on you as his parent to meet that need.